 Taking a journalistic approach to dissecting all content can be very powerful.
 Before starting to do that, it's useful to know what real journalism at its best is supposed to be.

 This first part of the collection aims to examine basics of good journalism via a particularly accessible examination of one case with global implications plus two examples of news organizations that combined journalism with advocacy campaigns around a cause embraced by young people all over the planet: protection of the environment.
-The next parts will look at how to reach journalists for real testimony and how to get an experience in doing journalism.
+The next parts will look at how to reach journalists for real testimony and how to provide an experience in doing journalism.

 These resources work best with people at least in their teens.

 FIRST, WATCH A MOVIE

 [For teenagers and older]

 The 2-hour contemporary film Spotlight describes how in 2002 The Boston Globe, a U.S. newspaper, revealed the cases of dozens of priests who got away with sexually abusing teenagers and children for decades with the complicity of the Catholic church.

 The issue resonates globally and the film offers a solid overview of journalistic excellence.

 Allan Miller, CEO of the News Literacy Project, gives a good explanation of why why it's useful in explaining how journalism is important anywhere:

 "[Spotlight] brought attention to journalism’s watchdog role — holding the powerful accountable — and the importance of a local newspaper to its community at a time when journalism was increasingly under fire and many local publications were failing.
 It portrayed the reporters and editors as heroic, though fallible, and reflected the essential role of principled sources and courageous victims to bring vital, if excruciatingly painful, truths to light."